untu/comedy/README.md

 ### Module-Defined Actors

-If your class is defined in a separate file, making a module (which is most likely the case), you can simply a specify a path to this module to `createChild()` method.
+If your class is defined in a separate file, making a module (which is most likely the case), you can simply a specify a path to this module in `createChild()` method.

 Let's say, our `MyActor` class from previous example is defined in a separate module called `MyActor.js` that resides in `actors` folder: